Emergency Departments - A&E

 If you need to see a doctor or nurse urgently but it is not in a life-threatening condition you should find your nearest urgent treatment centre.
 Before attending an urgent treatment centre, please telephone 111.

-Minor Injuries Units (MIUs) can perform x-rays and treat less serious injuries and illnesses without the need for an appointment.
-Click here to find a minor injuries unit or walk-in centre in Leeds.
+Minor Injuries Units can do x-rays and treat less serious injuries and illnesses.
+Find a minor injuries unit or walk-in centre in Leeds

-In a non-emergency situation, call the NHS 111 service for help with which local service can help you best.
-That could be A&E, an out-of-hours doctor, an urgent care centre or a walk-in centre, a community nurse, an emergency dentist or a late-opening chemist.
+If your GP is closed or you can't get an appointment, please visit 111.nhs.uk or call 111, which will direct you to the best local service.
+This could be an out-of-hours doctor, an urgent treatment centre or a walk-in centre, a community nurse, an emergency dentist or a late-opening pharmacy.